Nutrition is not a Diet: Promoting Food Acceptance and Inclusivity

 The Emily Program keeps nutrition in the foreground when helping people with eating disorders develop a more peaceful relationship with food.
 As part of a multidisciplinary treatment team, registered dietitians provide nutritional assessments, education, and support in developing meal plans that not only meet energy and nutritional needs but also support food variety, acceptance, and flexibility.

-To learn more about the role of the dietitian and other key nutritional concepts in eating disorder care, watch the “RD 101” presentation located on our Presentations page.
-Please also join us this Thursday, March 10 for a webinar on managing dietary restrictions in eating disorder treatment.
+To learn more about the role of the dietitian and other key nutritional concepts in eating disorder care, watch the presentation titled “The Cultural Culinary Challenge: Managing Varying Nutritional Needs in Eating Disorders Care” on our Presentations page.